jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/introduction.rst

 open a copy in a window
 so that you can edit it,
 and Lean provides feedback in the ``Lean Goal`` window.
-There are several exercises in these notes to be done that way.
+There are several exercises in these notes to be done this way.

 These notes are designed for a 5-day Lean crash course at Mathcamp 2020.
 On Days 1 and 2 you'll learn the basics of type theory and some basic ``tactics`` in Lean.
-On Days 3, 4, 5 you'll use these to prove increasingly complex theorems: a number theory puzzle, infinitude of primes, and irrationality of :math:`\sqrt{2}`.
+On Days 3, 4, 5 you'll use these to prove increasingly complex theorems, namely the infinitude of primes and irrationality of :math:`\sqrt{2}`.

 These notes provide a sneak-peek into the world of theorem proving in Lean and are by no means comprehensive.
 It is recommended that you simultaneously attempt at least one of the following two options.